Kendra Y. Hamilton, "Romancing the Gullah in the Age of Porgy and Bess" (U Georgia Press, 2024)

 Latoya Johnson

-Latoya Johnson is an interdisciplinary scholar with a master's in Humanities.
+Latoya Johnson is an interdisciplinary scholar with an M.A. in Humanities.
 Her research and writing delve into various aspects of history and popular culture.

 View Profile